 - Suspension of payment deadlines in a reorganisation plan

-The payment periods included in a reorganisation plan in application of Article XX.82 ECL that have been homologated are extended by a period equal to that of the period to which the Royal Decree relates.
+The payment periods included in a reorganisation plan in application of Article XX.82 ELC that have been homologated are extended by a period equal to that of the period to which the Royal Decree relates.
 As this period can still be extended, these payment periods can be further extended.
-This extension may cause the maximum periods referred to in Articles XX.74 and XX.76 ECL to be exceeded.
+This extension may cause the maximum periods referred to in Articles XX.74 and XX.76 ELC to be exceeded.